CellDynamics/QuimP/Doxygen_doc/SnakePlugin.md

 SnakePluginList is responsible for creating and accessing plugins as high-level interface
 2. uk.ac.warwick.wsbc.QuimP.PluginFactory - this is deliverer of plugins.
 It is responsible for changing plugin names to their binary reference.
-3. uk.ac.warwick.wsbc.QuimP.QPluginConfigSerializer - this class is used during storing plugin stack configuration.
+3. uk.ac.warwick.wsbc.QuimP.Serializer - this class is used during storing plugin stack configuration.
 Include \ref uk.ac.warwick.wsbc.QuimP.SnakePluginList SnakePluginList and add extra fields related to QuimP version